Tchibo: Expansion

 In 1977, Tchibo purchased shares of Beiersdorf and in 1980 became the majority shareholder of the Hamburg cigarette producer Reemtsma.
-The Reemtsma stake was sold in 2002 to Imperial Tobacco for €5.2 billion.In 1986, they tried their luck in the video game console market and released the Tele-Fever home video game console.
+The Reemtsma stake was sold in 2002 to Imperial Tobacco for €5.2 billion.
+In 1986, they tried their luck in the video game console market and released the Tele-Fever home video game console.
 It sold only very few units.
 After buying its rival Eduscho in 1997, Tchibo became the market leader in Germany with 20%.
 In the 1990s, Tchibo began to expand to countries outside Germany and now has shops in Switzerland, Liechtenstein, Austria, the Netherlands, Poland, Hungary, Slovakia, the Czech Republic and Turkey.
 Entry into the US market was planned in the early 2000s, but later cancelled.
 As of mid-2020 Tchibo operates a mail order business in the United States selling ground and whole-bean coffee as well as proprietary coffee makers.

-Tchibo sold the cigarette brand Davidoff to the UK-based company Imperial Tobacco for €540 mil. in 2006; the rights for the brand Davidoff café remained with Tchibo.
+Tchibo sold the cigarette brand Davidoff to the UK-based company Imperial Tobacco for €540 million. in 2006; the rights for the brand Davidoff café remained with Tchibo.
 Tchibo has started distribution of its brand Davidoff café to the US.

 Reorganisation

 The company presented a reorganisation programme to its employees at a staff meeting on 7 December 2007, with the aim of returning the business to growth by 2010.

 In the UK, following a consultation period, Tchibo GB decided to close half of its retail stores and re-structure the head office and field teams.
 The UK board was reduced from 11 directors to 4.

 In November 2008, a Tchibo spokesman announced that the concessions in Somerfield and Sainsbury's supermarkets would close in 2009, blaming difficult macroeconomic conditions in Britain.
-Tchibo's lack of success in the British market was summarised by Retail Week as due to it being "a glorified pound shop" (US "dollar store").
+Tchibo's lack of success in the British market was summarised by Retail Week as due to it being "a glorified pound shop".

 In early 2009, the company confirmed it would leave the UK market, by selling its leases.

 All of the Tchibo GB stores were closed by the end of October 2009.
 The UK online webstore followed on 1 September 2010.